-2 Today's Agenda 2.1 Adjunction Proposition.
-Characterization of adjuction by: 1) the universality of η (Def.
+Lemma 1.
+Adjoint transposes by units and counits.
+Proposition 1.
+Characterization of adjuction by: 1) the universality of $\eta$ (Def.
 3.2 of [Lambek & Scott], intuitive for free monoids); 2) the triangular equalities (Def.
 3.1 of [Lambek & Scott]).
-Corollary.
-Adjoint transposes by units and counits. - Lemma.
+Lemma 2.
 1. Adjoint functors determine each other uniquely up-to canonical natural isomorphisms.
-(Proof: by the Yoneda lemma) - 2.
-Composition of adjoints.
+2. Composition of adjoints.

-2.2 Limits as Adjoints
+2.2 Limits and Colimit

 Definition.
+Diagram, cone, cocone

+Definition.
+Limit, colimit

+Proposition 2.
+Limits from products and equalizers

+Corollary 1.
+Concrete presentation of (co)limits in Sets

+2.3 Limits as Adjoints

+Definition.
 Functor category

-Proposition.
-Limits give rise to an adjunction.
-So do colimits.
+Proposition 3.
+A limit gives rise to an adjunction.

 3 Exercises

 1. Formulate and prove the following statement.

 A right adjoint preserves limits.

-- 2. Present concrete definitions of the monotone functions \exists_f and \forall_f in (1). - 3.
-(Challenge!
-Not required) Prove the following: in an adjunction $F \dashv G$, G is faithful if and only if every component of the counit ε is an epi.
+2. Prove the following: in an adjunction $F \dashv G$ , G is faithful if and only if every component of the counit $\varepsilon$ is an epi.
 [6, Thm.
-IV.3.1] Hint: use the presentation of the adjoint transpose $()^{\wedge}$ by the counit ε .
-Part II: the Yoneda Lemma Remember: we loosely follow [4], but it hardly serves as an introductory textbook.
-More beginnerfriendly ones include [1, 5]; other classical textbooks include [6, 2]. nLab (ncatlab.org) is an excellent online information source.
+IV.3.1] Report Assignments Deadline: at the beginning of the next lecture. - 1.
+Let (E,e) be an equalizer in the situation $E \xrightarrow{e} X \xrightarrow{g} Y$ .
+Prove that the arrow e is necessarily a mono. - 2.
+Let $X \times Y$ denote a product of X and Y; and 1 be a terminal object.
+Prove that there exist the following canonical isomorphisms. - (a) $(X \times Y) \times Z \stackrel{\cong}{\to} X \times (Y \times Z)$ - (b) $1 \times X \stackrel{\cong}{\Rightarrow} X$ Part II: the Yoneda Lemma Remember: we loosely follow [4], but it hardly serves as an introductory textbook.
+More beginner-friendly ones include [1, 5]; other classical textbooks include [6, 2]. nLab (ncatlab.org) is an excellent online information source.
 4 Today's Goal Familiarize yourself with the Yoneda lemma.
 Identify it as a category theory analogue of the Cayley representation theorem: Theorem (Cayley).
-Every group G is isomorphic to a subgroup of $\pi(|G|)$.
+Every group G is isomorphic to a subgroup of $\pi(|G|)$ .
 5 Today's Agenda 5.1 Equivalence of Categories Definition.
-Subcategory, faithful functor, full functor Lemma.
+Subcategory, faithful functor, full functor Lemma 3.
 Any functor preserves isomorphisms.
 A full and faithful functor reflects isomorphisms.
 Definition.
-Equivalence of categories Proposition.
+Equivalence of categories Proposition 4.
 Equivalence from a full, faithful and iso-dense functor.
 5.2 The Yoneda Lemma Definition.
 Covariance, contravariance Theorem (Yoneda).
 The Yoneda lemma, the Yoneda embedding as a full and faithful functor Definition. end, coend Theorem.
-The Yoneda lemma, the (co)end form Lemma.
+The Yoneda lemma, the (co)end form Lemma 4.
 Ends as limits [6, Prop.
-IX.5.1] Lemma.
+IX.5.1] Lemma 5.
 Homfunctors preserve (co)limits, hence also (co)ends 6 Exercises 1.
-Formulate the "naturality" of the Yoneda correspondence $$\operatorname{Nat}(\mathbb{C}(\underline{\ },X),F) \cong FX$$ and prove it.
+Formulate the "naturality" of the Yoneda correspondence $$\operatorname{Nat}(\mathbb{C}(\ ,X),F)\cong FX$$ and prove it.

-Report Assignment Exercise 3.1, 3.2.
-(Exercise 3.3 is optional.)
-Due: 2014.12.22 (the beginning of the lecture) References - [1] S. Awodey.
+References - [1] S. Awodey.
 Category Theory.
 Oxford Logic Guides.
 Oxford Univ.
 Press, 2006. - [2] M. Barr and C. Wells.
 Toposes, Triples and Theories.
 Springer, Berlin, 1985.
 Available online. - [3] P. Cousot and R. Cousot.
 Abstract interpretation: A unified lattice model for static analysis of programs by construction or approximation of fixpoints.
 In R.M.
 Graham, M.A.
 Harrison and R. Sethi, editors, Conference Record of the Fourth ACM Symposium on Principles of Programming Languages, Los Angeles, California, USA, January 1977, pp. 238-252.
 ACM, 1977. - [4] J. Lambek and P.J.
 Scott.
 Introduction to higher order Categorical Logic.
 No. 7 in Cambridge Studies in Advanced Mathematics.
 Cambridge Univ.
 Press, 1986. - [5] T. Leinster.
 Basic Category Theory.
 Cambridge Univ.
 Press, 2014. - [6] S. Mac Lane.
 Categories for the Working Mathematician.
 Springer, Berlin, 2nd edn., 1998.